Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: GVI-MP algorithm

-{\em b) The collision likelihood factors $\psi_{\rm{NL}}$} are evaluated on each support state, which forms a series of isolated factors
+{\em (b) The collision likelihood factors. $\psi_{\rm{NL}}$} are evaluated on each support state, which forms a series of isolated factors

-Computing expectations with respect to Gaussian distributions over nonlinear factors has been extensively explored within the Gaussian filtering literature \cite{arasaratnam2007discrete, ito2000gaussian}.
-A prominent numerical technique employed for this purpose is Gauss-Hermite (GH) quadrature \cite{liu1994}, notably employed in nonlinear filtering problems, giving rise to the Gauss-Hermite Filter (GHF) \cite{ito2000gaussian}.
-We employ GH quadratures to approximate the expected nonlinear collision avoidance factor.
-Details on the GH quadrature method are provided in Appendix \ref{sec:GH_quadratures}.
+Computing expectations for Gaussian distributions over nonlinear factors has been extensively explored within the Gaussian filtering literature \cite{arasaratnam2007discrete, ito2000gaussian}.
+A prominent numerical technique employed is the Gauss-Hermite (GH) quadrature \cite{liu1994}, which leads to the Gauss-Hermite Filter (GHF) \cite{ito2000gaussian}.
+Quadrature approximation is precise and efficient for univariate integration estimation.
+However, the direct tensor product quadrature rule for multivariate functions has an exponential dependence on the dimension of the variables \cite{heiss2008likelihood}.
+The state-of-the-art sparse-grid quadrature is developed on the \textit{Smolyak rule} \cite{bungartz2004sparse}, which ignores the cross terms in different degrees of polynomial basis and achieves polynomial time complexity (c.f.
+Lemma \ref{lem:sparseGH_complexity} in Appendix \ref{sec:GH_quadratures}).

-By combining the prior \eqref{eq:prior_factor} and the likelihood \eqref{eq:collision_factor}, we parameterize the inverse covariance $\Sigma_\theta^{-1}$ as a sparse matrix mirroring $\bK^{-1}$'s sparsity.
-For motion planning involving $N+1$ support states, a total of $2N+3$ factors need to be computed.
-Among these, $N+2$ quadratic factors admit closed-form solutions, while the remaining $N+1$ nonlinear factors are evaluated via GH quadratures.
-Although the computations transpire at the factor level, our subsequent discourse adopts a joint level presentation for simplicity.